BOX OFFICE: “GOAT” tops “Wuthering,” holds off “I Can Only Imagine 2”

-The only new movie to open wide this weekend, the sequel faith-based music drama “I Can Only Imagine 2,” did passable Thursday night numbers and a middling Friday and appears headed towards a $9 million or so — plus or minus a $million — opening weekend.
+The only new movie to open wide this weekend, the sequel faith-based music drama “I Can Only Imagine 2,” did passable Thursday night numbers and a middling Friday and appears headed towards an $8 million opening weekend.

 The Sunday audience is often make-or-break for faith-based fare, and as this one features Dennis Quaid and Milo Ventigmilia, Arielle Kebbel and Sophie Skelton and John Michael Finley and is based on the further adventures of a Christian pop singer, we’ll see.

-The Rachel McAdams star vehicle directed by Sam Raimi, “Send Help,” is set to finish fifth, adding $4 millionish pushing it over $55 million since it opened in January.
+The Rachel McAdams star vehicle directed by Sam Raimi, “Send Help,” is set to finish fifth, adding $4.5 million, pushing it over $55 million since it opened in January.

-“Solo Mio” leaves Kevin James out of the top five.
+“Solo Mio” leaves Kevin James out of the top five, it finished 8th.

 Unknown's avatar